 Many women also experience estrogen dominance during the years leading up to menopause.
 This is when your progesterone levels have dropped significantly and your estrogen levels have not yet decreased, causing an imbalance of these key reproductive hormones.

-During menopause, maintaining hormonal balance is crucial and eating hormone-balancing foods and supplementing with essential nutrients and herbs can help relieve symptoms.
+During menopause, maintaining hormonal balance with natural menopause treatments is crucial and eating hormone-balancing foods and supplementing with essential nutrients and herbs can help relieve symptoms.
 These include:

 - Healthy fats such as avocados, coconut oil, coconut butter and olive oil